Bullish bets trimmed in most emerging Asian currencies: Reuters poll

-SINGAPORE Investors have trimmed their long positions in most Asian currencies compared with two weeks ago, a Reuters poll showed, amid jitters that the European Central Bank may be getting ready to reduce its aggressive monetary stimulus.
+SINGAPORE (Reuters) - Investors have trimmed their long positions in most Asian currencies compared with two weeks ago, a Reuters poll showed, amid jitters that the European Central Bank may be getting ready to reduce its aggressive monetary stimulus.

 In a sign of the more cautious sentiment toward emerging Asian currencies, positioning in the Philippine peso, turned bearish, with short positions in it reaching their largest since early March.